Thailand Beaches 4 Relaxing and Beautiful Thai Beaches by JetSettingFools.com

 Woman on Stand Up Paddle Board at Kamala Beach on Phuket, Thailand

-These Thai beaches are beautiful, so remember to bring a proper camera to capture the memories for years to come.
 We recommend using an actual travel camera, rather than relying on your phone.
-For our photos, we shoot with a Canon Rebel, which takes excellent photos, comes with great accessories and is a super budget camera.
+On our travels, we shoot with a Canon Rebel and a 18/135mm lens.
+This setup takes superb photos, comes with great accessories and is an excellent value for photographers.

 Thailand Travel Insurance